 This is where all your dreams come to life, it’s where it all begins.
 The stepping stone of your music production career starts with the Bedroom Studio.

 It’s a small and simple (normally a beginner’s) setup that would take place in your bedroom.
-You’ll only need the basic recording studio equipment on a bedroom studio.
+You’ll only need the basic studio equipment on a bedroom studio.

 Dedicated Home Studio

 A slight upgrade from a Bedroom Studio, is the Dedicated Home Studio.
 This is where you purposely create a room to be a recording studio.

-With this upgrade, comes an addition of recording studio equipment, too.
+With this upgrade, comes an addition of recording equipment, too.
 Tools and equipment that may not be typically seen in a Bedroom Studio.

 This studio can be located inside the comforts of your own home or at a different location.
 Semi-pro Studios are often used to record multiple vocals or instruments simultaneously.

-Normally, this type of studio is for creating tracks and mixes for commercial use, so, you’ll need additional recording studio equipment for this purpose.
+Normally, this type of studio is for creating tracks and mixes for commercial use, so, you’ll need additional equipment for this purpose.